Oluwapelumi99/Yoga-Club/README.md

 ## Manual Testing
 <li>I tested this page works severally using different browsers : Chrome , safari , firefox.</li>
 <li>I tested this site is responsive using the different sizes of devices.</li>
-<li>I tested the navigation links are working and by opening them over and over.
-A table has been added below.</li>
+<li>I tested the navigation links are working by opening them over and over.
+A table has been added below to confirm that I was taken to the appropriate pages after clicking on the links.</li>
 <table>
 <tr>
 <th>HOME LINK</th>